JTaisey389/reading-notes301.md/Read05_HEROKU.md

 - A pacakge.json file determines both the version of Node.js that will be used to run your application on Heroku and the dependencies.

 - Now we run a command of `npm install` in the local directory to install the dependencies.
-This will alow us to run the app locally.
+This will allow us to run the app locally.

 ### Running the app locally
 - We can start your application by using `heroku local` command.

 - In your terminal run the following command:
-  * We will click on http://localhost:5000 to open the web browswer once we have run the command below.
+  * We will click on http://localhost:5000 to open the web browser once we have run the command below.

 `heroku local web`

 - To stop the app from running locally press Ctrl+c to exit.

 ### Pushing our changes to local
 - Now we can push the changes to local.
-We will learn how to propigate a local change to the application through to HEROKU.
+We will learn how to propagate a local change to the application through to HEROKU.
 We begin by adding a dependency for `cool-ascii-faces` within the package.json.
-Run the following comman to do so.
+Run the following common to do so.

 `npm install cool-ascii-faces`